 Ed has more than 35 years of experience in managing technology, business development, licensing, and intellectual property for several global Fortune 500 companies.
 Most recently, Ed served as interim chief technology officer for Honeywell’s Specialty Materials Division.
 Previously, he served as chief technology officer and group vice president of strategic technologies at Engelhard Corporation, a leading surface and materials science company, from 2000 until its 2006 acquisition by BASF.
 As an elected officer of Engelhard, Ed was responsible for the corporation’s overall technology investment and the Ventures/New Business Development group.
 He also served on the board of the Nippon-Engelhard joint venture.

 Before joining Engelhard, Ed was vice president of research and development at International Specialty Products and at UOP, a Honeywell company.
 He also held positions with Union Carbide and Merck.

 Ed serves on the board of directors or advisory boards of several venture-backed companies including Nanostellar, Climax Global Energy, Anellotech, SiGNa Chemistry and The Idea Zoo.
 Ed also provides consulting and advisory support services to several Fortune 500 corporations and is active with the Garden State Cancer Center Foundation and the Franklin Lakes Environmental Commission.

-Ed holds a BS in chemical engineering from the Polytechnic Institute of Brooklyn and earned a MS and PhD in chemical engineering from Princeton University.
+Ed holds a BS in chemical engineering from the Polytechnic Institute of Brooklyn and earned an MS and Ph.D. in chemical engineering from Princeton University.

 Stephen J. McGovern, FCC Technology Advisor